George Washington Bridge Climber, Not Protestors, Jams NYC-Bound Traffic For Hours

 A 24-year-old climber partially caused massive delays when he started climbing the Manhattan tower's south side shortly before noon May 18.

-What began as half-hour backups stretched to more than 90 minutes on both levels.
+What began as half-hour backups quickly stretched to more than 90 minutes on both levels during one of the busiest times of the average GWB weekend.

-All eastbound lanes were eventually closed at one point as Port Authority and NYPD emergency services officer with rappeling ropes and other rescue gear eventually got him down safely.
+All eastbound lanes were eventually closed at one point as Port Authority and NYPD emergency services officers with rappelling ropes and other rescue gear eventually got him down safely.

 At the bridge's west end, Fort Lee police and Bergen County sheriff's officers had their hands full diverting traffic coming from the highways and side streets.
 Horns blared, drivers made illegal turns and the gridlock hardened as the time passed.

-The man wasn't believed to be a protestor -- but, rather, someone who is emotionally troubled.
+The black-hooded climber wasn't believed to be a protestor -- but, rather, someone with emotional issues, responders said.

 “There’s no flags, no banners, no statements in connection to any protests,” an NYPD spokesman said.

-The black-hooded climber was taken in a FDNY ambulance to nearby Columbia Presbyterian for a psychological evaluation following
+He was taken in an FDNY ambulance to nearby Columbia Presbyterian Medical Center for a psychological evaluation.

 The entire process took nearly four hours, part of it with multiple lanes closed and at one point with traffic stopped entirely.